-I’ve purchased my Poinsettias from Green Things Nursery in the past, located here in Tuscon.
-I know it’s not always possible to buy local, but if you can, you should!
-Local growers aren’t delivering the plants across the country so they stay put in one location.
-That helps them stay fresh and well taken care of.
+I purchased my Poinsettias from Green Things Nursery (pictured below) here in Tucson.
+I know it’s not always possible to buy locally, but if you can, you should.
+Poinsettias get shipped all across the United States and can be damaged during transport.

 Poinsettia Care Tips

-The next thing to do after your purchase your poinsettia plant is to take good care of it!
+The next thing to do after you pick the perfect poinsettia plant is to take good care of it.
 These are the 3 most important things to know to keep your poinsettia looking lovely all season long.

-Poinsettias are succulents (many buyers don’t know that!), but they like to be a little moister, during their bloom cycle, then a jade plant or aloe vera.
-You have to find the balance between not too wet and not too dry.
+Poinsettias (Euphorbia pulcherrima) are Succulents but many buyers don’t know that.
+They like to be kept a little bit moister during their bloom cycle than say a jade plant or aloe vera.
+You have to find the balance between not being too wet and not too dry.

 Here is what I do: I remove the plant from the foil that you typically see poinsettias sold in or a decorative container.
-I water the plant thoroughly in the sink, and let all the water drain out.
-When the plant is done draining, I place the plant back in the foil.
+I water the plant thoroughly in the sink and let all the water drain out.
+When the water is done draining out, I place the plant back in the foil.